lars-t-hansen/moz-sandbox/refmap/ReferenceMap.md

 ## Background

-@lukewagner and I were tossing around some ideas for weakly held objects and finalization.
-Currently the main wasm use case is for wrapping C++/Rust/whatever libraries compiled to wasm and providing a JS interface to them.
+The WebAssembly host-bindings proposal could use a simple facility for weakly held objects and finalization: it is useful for wrapping C++/Rust/whatever libraries that are compiled to wasm and wrapped in a JS interface.
 In this case, there will be an address in the wasm heap representing an important program object, and a JS facade object (trying to avoid the overloaded term "proxy" here) that knows that address.
-The problem is then twofold: when the JS facade is GC'd we would want to run some wasm code to destruct the wasm representation; and when wasm calls out to JS passing it a pointer (or for that matter returns a pointer to a JS caller) we want to map that pointer to the existing JS object, so that there can be a single facade per important wasm program object.
+The problem is then twofold: when the JS facade is GC'd we would want to run some wasm code to destruct the wasm representation; and when wasm calls out to JS passing it a pointer (or when wasm returns a pointer to a JS caller) we want to map that pointer to the existing JS object, so that there can be a single facade per important wasm program object.

-We're not sure we want to open up the pandora's box that is weak refs and finalization in JS, so here's a modest proposal to provide something germane to host-bindings.
+Instead of opening up the Pandora's box that is weak refs and finalization in JS, and dealing with what we might want for a future wasm-GC solution as well, we can provide a solution that is narrowly tailored to the host-binding use cases.

+The proposal, `WebAssembly.ReferenceMap`, maps int32 keys to weakly held JS object values and allows the keys to be recovered when the objects have been collected.

 ## ReferenceMap

 ### Proposal

-The new type `WebAssembly.ReferenceMap` [1] maps wasm i32 values to JS Object instances [2][3].
+The new type `WebAssembly.ReferenceMap` [1][1] maps wasm i32 values to JS Object instances [2][3].
 It's a general type; there can be many instances of it.

 A ReferenceMap has two parts, `[[Mapping]]` is a list of `(i,object)` pairs where the `i` values are unique i32 values, while `[[Inaccessible]]` is a list of unique i32 values.
 No i32 value appears in both lists.